Learning to Defend by Learning to Attack: Learning-to-Learn (L2L) Framework

-{\bf Naive Attacker.} This is the simplest example among our methods, taking the original image $\bx_i$ as the input, i.e., Under this setting, L2L training is similar to GAN training.
-The major difference is that the generator in GAN yields synthetic data by transforming random noises, while the naive attacker generates perturbations via training samples.
+{\bf Naive Attacker.} This is the simplest example among our methods, taking original image $\bx_i$ as input, i.e.,

+With this, L2L training is similar to GAN training.
+The major difference is that the generator in GAN yields synthetic data from random noises, while the naive attacker generates perturbations via samples.